-Galena Park Independent School District Title I Parent and Family Engagement Policy
+Galena Park Independent School District Title I Parent and Family Engagement Policy (PFE)

 It is the goal of the schools in Galena Park Independent School District to develop strong partnerships with parents and other family members of our students.
-Parents, other family members, and schools working as partners increase student achievement and develop positive attitudes about self and school.
-Galena Park ISD is committed to providing outreach to all parents and family members that encourages meaningful involvement in their child(ren)'s education and social-emotional development.
+Parents, other family members, and schools, working in an equal and respectful partnership, will increase student achievement and develop positive attitudes about self and school, which will enable our students' development from early childhood into college, a career, or the military.
+Galena Park ISD is committed to providing outreach to all parents and family members, that encourages meaningful involvement in their child(ren)'s education and social-emotional development.
+We accomplish this partly through our participation in the Title I, Part A State Program.
+This program provides funding for low socioeconomic schools.
+In return, we are committed to meeting the expectations laid out for us by the Texas Education Agency and the United States Department of Education.

 The key factor in the family-school partnership is the relationship among the teacher, student, and parent/family members.
 Teachers are professionals who manage a variety of instructional resources.
 Parents/family members are the child's first teachers and play a vital role in their children's education.
-Organizational support from the school board, district administrators, parent facilitators, counselors, social services workers, and building principals enable teachers and parent/family members to effectively develop the partnerships.
+Organizational support from the school board, district administrators, parent facilitators, counselors, so-cial services workers, and building principals enable teachers and parent/family members to effectively develop the partnerships.
 Students are the true beneficiaries of a close family-school partnership.